We offer coaching, seminars and training on family therapy,

 Neither practitioner nor client can determine whether

-most of the agreement is fulfilled.
+most of the agreements are fulfilled.

 |The coach, therapist or practitioner